-Personnel involved in data validation will be independent of any data generation effort.
-The project chemist will be responsible for the oversight of data verification, review, and validation.
-Data verification and review will be performed when the data packages are received from the laboratory.
-Verification will be performed on an analytical-batch basis using the summary results of calibration and laboratory QC, as well as those of the associated field samples.
-There are five stages of review defined in the DoD General Data Validation Guidelines (DoD, November 2019):

-- 101. Stage 1: Verification and validation based only on completeness and compliance of sample11receipt condition checks - Stage 2A: Verification and validation based on completeness and compliance checks of sample receipt conditions and ONLY sample-related QC results - 143.
-Stage 2B: Verification and validation based on completeness and compliance checks of15sample receipt conditions and BOTH sample-related and instrument-related QC results - 4.
-Stage 3: Verification and validation based on completeness and compliance checks of sample receipt conditions, both sample-related and instrument-related QC results, AND recalculation checks - Stage 4: Verification and validation based on completeness and compliance checks of sample receipt conditions, both sample-related and instrument-related QC results, recalculation checks, AND the review of actual instrument outputs

-For this project, 100% of the data packages will undergo data verification and data review, 100% 22 23 to Stage 2B in accordance with DoD General Data Validation Guidelines and DoD published data validation modules.
-Data validation will be performed by Parsons using automated data review 24 software and/or manual data validation.
-The laboratory will submit the following data deliverables, 25 a Stage 4 data package in PDF format as described in the DoD General Data Validation Guidelines 26 and an electronic data deliverable (EDD) using the Staged Electronic Data Deliverables (SEDD) 27 format in accordance with the most recently published version (SEDD Specification Document 28 5.2, Revision 1.1, October 2019).
+- 2 Personnel involved in data validation will be independent of any data generation effort.
+The project - 3 chemist will be responsible for the oversight of data verification, review, and validation.
+Data - 4 verification and review will be performed when the data packages are received from the laboratory. - 5 Verification will be performed on an analytical-batch basis using the summary results of - calibration and laboratory QC, as well as those of the associated field samples.
+There are five 6 - stages of review defined in the DoD General Data Validation Guidelines (DoD, November 2019): 7 - 1.
+Stage 1: Verification and validation based only on completeness and compliance of sample 8 9 receipt condition checks - 2.
+Stage 2A: Verification and validation based on completeness and compliance checks of sample receipt conditions and ONLY sample-related QC results - 3.
+Stage 2B: Verification and validation based on completeness and compliance checks of sample receipt conditions and BOTH sample-related and instrument-related QC results - 4.
+Stage 3: Verification and validation based on completeness and compliance checks of sample receipt conditions, both sample-related and instrument-related QC results, AND recalculation checks - 5.
+Stage 4: Verification and validation based on completeness and compliance checks of 17 sample receipt conditions, both sample-related and instrument-related QC results, 18 recalculation checks, AND the review of actual instrument outputs 19 - For this project, 100% of the data packages will undergo data verification and data review, 100% 20 - to Stage 2B in accordance with DoD General Data Validation Guidelines and DoD published data 21 - validation modules.
+Data validation will be performed by Parsons using automated data review 22 - software and/or manual data validation.
+Level II analytical laboratory reports will be included in 23 - the Northern Area Sewer Line Investigation Report.
+24

+25 3.2.5 Data Assessment

+- 26 Limitations on data usability will be assigned, if appropriate, as a result of the validation process - described earlier.
+The results of the data validation will be discussed in a separate report so that 27 - overall data quality can be verified through the precision, accuracy, representativeness, 28 - comparability, and completeness of sample results.
 29

-30 3.2.5 Data Assessment

-Limitations on data usability will be assigned, if appropriate, as a result of the validation process described earlier.
-The results of the data validation will be discussed in a separate report so that overall data quality can be verified through the precision, accuracy, representativeness, comparability, and completeness of sample results.

-35 3.3 CHAIN OF CUSTODY
+3.3 CHAIN OF CUSTODY

-COC forms will be completed for each sample and will accompany each sample at all times.
-Data on the COC form will include the sample identification (ID) (as described in Section 3.8), depth interval, date sampled, time sampled, requested analysis, project name, project number, and signatures of those in possession of the sample.
-The COC forms will accompany those samples shipped to the designated laboratory so that sample possession information can be maintained.
+- COC forms will be completed for each sample and will accompany each sample at all times.
+31 - Data on the COC form will include the sample identification (ID) (as described in Section 3.8), 32 - depth interval, date sampled, time sampled, requested analysis, project name, project 33 - 34 number, and signatures of those in possession of the sample.
+The COC forms will accompany those - samples shipped to the designated laboratory so that sample possession information can be 35 - maintained.
 The field team will retain a separate copy of the COC form at the field office.
-Additionally, the sample ID, date and time collected, collection location, and analysis requested will be documented in the field logbook as discussed in Section 3.5.
+36 - Additionally, the sample ID, date and time collected, collection location, and analysis requested 37 - will be documented in the field logbook as discussed in Section 3.5.
+38

-4 3.4 PACKAGING AND SHIPPING PROCEDURES
+3.4 PACKAGING AND SHIPPING PROCEDURES

-All samples will be shipped by overnight air freight to the laboratory or hand delivered.
-Unless otherwise indicated, samples will be treated as environmental samples, shipped in heavy duty coolers, packed in materials to prevent breakage, and preserved with ice in sealed plastic bags.
-Each shipment will include the appropriate field QC samples (i.e., trip blanks, duplicates, and rinsates).
+- 2 All samples will be shipped by overnight air freight to the laboratory or hand delivered.
+Unless - otherwise indicated, samples will be treated as environmental samples, shipped in heavy duty 3 - coolers, packed in materials to prevent breakage, and preserved with ice in sealed plastic bags.
+4 - 5 Each shipment will include the appropriate field QC samples (i.e., trip blanks, duplicates, - and rinsates).
+6